swcarpentry/good-enough-practices-in-scientific-computing/index.md

 Keeping track of changes that you or your collaborators make to data, software, and manuscripts is a critical part of research.
-The concept of version control involves keeping track of what has changed in a file when, and who made the change.
-These changes are often synchronized to a central server so that many users can track the same set of files.
+Version control systems were developed to do exactly this for software: they keep track of what was changed in a file when and by whom, and usually synchronize changes to a central server so that many users can track the same set of files.

 Any approach to version control has three main benefits for a researcher.